Hey there, time traveller!

 Find out about all things Fringe in our special section.
 News is at the top, and you can find play reviews at the bottom of the page.

-Speaking of reviews, we've launched our reviews section with shows Kevin Prokosh caught at Fringe festivals in Montreal and Ottawa in June.
-We'll have every single Fringe show -- all 169 of them -- reviewed by Sunday afternoon.
+Speaking of reviews, we've launched our reviews section -- have a look at what we've seen.
+We'll have every single Fringe show -- all 180 of them -- reviewed by Sunday afternoon.

 And: we want you to share your opinion on every show you see.
-Share your star review on any page, and if you're a Free Press subscriber, log in and visit any play's page to contribute a text review in our comments section.
+Share your star review on any page, and if you're a Free Press subscriber, visit any play's page to contribute a text review in our comments section.

 This year we've introduced new ways for you to find the precise play you want to know about.
 In the Fringe Reviews section you can sort reviews by name, genre, by reader rating, by Free Press rating, or by venue.